maleyva1/nerdtalk/README.md

 ## TODO

-- Add support for `Natural` and custom `range` types
+- Add support for custom `range` types
+- Add support for `cstring`s
-- Possible serialization of generic sequences and arrays of type to `<array>` type
+- Possible serialization of generic sequences and arrays to heterogeneous `<array>` type
-- Add tests for de-serialization and exception handling
+- Add more tests for deserialization and exception handling
-- Handle ill-formed XML-RPC de-serialization
+- ~~Handle ill-formed XML-RPC de-serialization~~
-- Add support for marshalling between `XmlRpcType` and user-types?
+- Add support for serialization between `XmlRpcType` and user-types a la `std/json`
+- Check ISO-8601 XMl-RPC de-serialization